-Metadata are data which describe data.
-They enable classifying and exploiting external data.
+Metadata are data about data.
+They enable the classification and exploitation of external data.
 Further information regarding Metadata can be found on the RWTH Website.

 The MetadataManager gives you the possibility to generate metadata according to the scheme created for your setup.
-The pattern specifies which input field of metadata (author, subject,...) needs to be filled out.
-This also helps you to controll your vocabulary: Selecting given terms ensures that no typographical errors occur or that different terms are used for the same subject.
+The scheme specifies which input field of metadata (author, subject,...) needs to be filled out.
+It is designed to help you with controllig your vocabulary: Selecting predefined terms ensures that no typographical errors occur or that different terms are used for the same subject.

 Choosing an appropriate scheme or constructing one is very important.
 The FDM Projectteam will gladly support you with this.

-The MetadataManager also enables you to set a Persistent Identifier (PID) to associate data with metadata and to link them to other locations.
+The MetadataManager does also enable you to set a Persistent Identifier (PID) to associate data with metadata and to link them to other locations.

 After accessing the website you will have to log in.
 The login works with Shibboleth and OAuth.
 Please follow the instructions.

 To sign in with Shibboleth, you have to enter your username and password and click on the "Login" button.